-Major medical organizations consider obesity a disease, while some medical professionals and associations may disagree.
+Major medical organizations consider obesity a chronic disease, while some medical professionals and associations may disagree.
 Obesity may increase the chance of developing health conditions like heart disease and diabetes.

-Doctors consider obesity to be a condition in which a person develops excess body fat, also known as adipose tissue.
+In general, obesity refers to excessive fat in the body, also known as adipose tissue.
 Sometimes doctors may use the term “adiposity.”
 This term describes the state of excess fat tissue in the body.

 Body mass index